• Skip to primary navigation

 • Set the buttered pan aside with 2 forks to stretch the hot brittle.

-• Measure out the almonds, baking soda and the butter and place them next to where you will be cooking the brittle so that you can add it when needed.
-You can't walk away from the cooking brittle to measure things out so make sure you have those things ready.
+• Measure out the almonds, baking soda, and butter and place them next to where you will be cooking the brittle so that you can add it when needed.
+You can't walk away from the cooking brittle to measure things out, so make sure you have those things ready.

-• Also, it is important that the butter is room temperature or it will cool in the brittle too fast and not blend in as well.
+• Also, it is important that the butter is at room temperature, or it will cool in the brittle too fast and not blend in as well.

 • Bring to a boil over medium-high heat.